-Bevoman Triathlon is the 2016-2017 USAT South Midwest Collegiate Conference Championship race, hosted by Texas Triathlon at the University of Texas at Austin.
-This third annual event will take place on April 2nd, 2017 and will serve as a great tune-up race for collegiate athletes before USAT Collegiate Club Nationals.
+Bevoman Triathlon is the 2017-2018 USAT South Midwest Collegiate Conference Championship race, hosted by and benefiting Texas Triathlon at the University of Texas at Austin.
+This forth annual event will take place on April 15th, 2018 and will serve as a great tune-up race for collegiate athletes heading to USAT Collegiate Club Nationals.

-New this year, we will be adding an open division, allowing anyone to race alongside some of the fastest collegiate triathletes in the nation at Pace Bend Park in beautiful Texas Hill Country.
+Bevoman will feature an open division, allowing anyone to race alongside some of the fastest collegiate triathletes in the nation at Pace Bend Park in beautiful Texas Hill Country.

 When: Sunday, March 22, 2020.
 Race will start at 8am.